italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

     - UNIX Timestamp with the expiry time of the JWT, coded as NumericDate as indicated in :rfc:`7519`.
     - [:rfc:`9068`], [:rfc:`7519`].
   * - **jti**
     - It MUST be a String in *uuid4* format.
-Unique Token ID identifier that the RP MAY use to prevent reuse by rejecting the Token ID if already processed.
+Unique Token ID identifier that the RP SHOULD use to prevent reuse by rejecting the Token ID if already processed.
     - [:rfc:`9068`], [:rfc:`7519`].
   * - **jkt**
     - JWK SHA-256 Thumbprint Confirmation Method.
 The value of the jkt member MUST be the base64url encoding (as defined in [RFC7515]) of the JWK SHA-256 Thumbprint of the DPoP public key (in JWK format) to which the Access Token is bound.